AI-LAB-AGH/PSL-Translator/README.md

 ## Features
 - **Real-time Gesture Recognition**: Captures and processes PSL signs from a webcam.
-- **NLP-based Translation**: Converts raw PSL transcripts into fluent Polish text using a fine-tuned PLT5 transformer model.
+- **NLP-based Translation**: Converts raw PSL transcripts into fluent Polish text using a, fine-tuned on synthetic dataset, PLT5 transformer model.

 ## Installation
 Since the required models are not yet available, the installation instructions will be provided once they are released.